Edna1999/text-editor/README.md

   ## Installation

   To install this project, download the files from my repository at https://github.com/Edna1999/text-editor.
-Run an NPM install in the console to load in the correct packages, run an 'npm start' to start the application!
+Run an NPM install in the console to load in the correct packages, run an 'npm run start' to start the application!
 Navigate to the local site at http://localhost:3000 to view the app.

   You can also visit the deployed webpage via the following link: https://calm-lowlands-90253.herokuapp.com/